flamedphoenix/vehicle-maintenance-website/README.md

 cd myapp-backend
 pip install -r requirements.txt

+ajust the api in myapp-frontend/src/config.js for your setup ajust the api accepted in origin located in myapp-backend/app/main.py

 run deploy.sh to start the backend and frontend (ajust the script accordingly depending on your setup)